Rafa-Baca/LEGAL_HANDBOOK/README.md

 # LEGAL_HANDBOOK
 # Please help yourself to a PDF Copy included with this repo.
-# I would greatly appreaciate a star, fork and any feedback that you may have.
+# I would greatly appreaciate a star, fork, and any feedback that you may have.
-# THANKS!
+# THANKS FOR YOUR INTEREST!

 A Little Legal Handbook for Data and Computer Scientists
      Why do this Little Legal Handbook?